Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Types of surgical treatment

-Over the past four decades, radical surgical correction of TMS has evolved from the previously used Senning or Mustard procedures with the creation of intra-atrial tunnels that direct blood from the veins of the small and large circulation to the ventricles corresponding to these circles, to the most physiological arterial switch operation (switch), in which the aorta and the pulmonary artery is moved to their normal anatomical positions.
-The most technically difficult stage of the operation is the simultaneous movement of the coronary arteries.
+Over the past four decades, radical operational TMS correction evolved from the previously used Senning or Mustard procedures with the creation of intra-atrial tunnels that direct blood from the veins of the pulmonary and systemic circulation to the ventricles corresponding to these circles, to the most physiological operation arterial switch(switch), in which the aorta and pulmonary artery are moved to their normal anatomical positions.
+Most technical difficult stage operation is the simultaneous movement of the coronary arteries.
 Arterial switching is best performed in the first days or weeks of life.
-The optimal period for radical correction with D-TMS is the first 14 days of life.
-If for some reason the child is delivered later, pulmonary artery banding + systemic pulmonary anastomosis is performed first.
-For arterial switch surgery after banding, an interval of 2 weeks is considered the most acceptable.
-There are criteria favorable for arterial switching operation: 1) LV wall thickness - as normal for age; 2) the ratio of pressure in the left ventricle to the pressure in the right ventricle> 70%; 3) the values of the LV volume and the mass of its myocardium, equal to the age.
-H. Yasui et al. (1989) found that in these cases the following conditions are safe enough for arterial switching operation: 1) excess of LV mass over the norm by 60%; 2) LV pressure >65 mm Hg; 3) LV/RV pressure ratio >0.8.
+Optimal time radical correction with D-TMS - the first 14 days of life.
+If for some reason the child is delivered later, pulmonary artery banding + systemic-pulmonary anastomosis is performed first.
+For an arterial switch operation after banding, an interval of 2 weeks is considered the most acceptable.
+There are criteria favorable for arterial switch surgery: 1) LV wall thickness - as normal for age; 2) ratio of LV pressure to RV pressure >70%; 3) values of LV volume and myocardial mass equal to age values.
+H. Yasui et al. (1989) found that in these cases the following conditions are quite safe for the arterial switch operation: 1) LV mass exceeding the norm by 60%; 2) left ventricular pressure >65 mm Hg; 3) LV/RV pressure ratio >0.8.

-If TMS is combined with pulmonary stenosis and VSD, then, if necessary, palliative operations are performed in the first months of life (the type of which depends on the leading hemodynamic disorders), and the main interventions that correct the defect are performed later.
-If severe cyanosis is observed, balloon or open atrial septostomy and systemic pulmonary anastomosis are required first to improve blood mixing.
-Other patients have a more balanced combination of these defects, so that they can feel good for many months and without palliative interventions.
-Then the classical corrective procedure for these patients is the Rastelli operation, which allows directing blood flow from the LV through the intraventricular tunnel into the aorta and provides communication of the RV with the pulmonary artery through a valve-containing conduit.
+If TMS is combined with pulmonary stenosis and VSD, then, if necessary, in the first months of life, palliative operations(the type of which depends on the leading hemodynamic disorders), and the main interventions correcting the defect are carried out later.
+If severe cyanosis is observed, a balloon or open atrioseptostomy and systemic-pulmonary anastomosis are first required to improve blood mixing.
+Other patients have a more balanced combination of these defects, thanks to which they can feel well for many months without palliative interventions.
+The classic corrective procedure for these patients is then the Rastelli procedure, which directs blood flow from the LV through the intraventricular tunnel into the aorta and connects the RV to the pulmonary artery through a valve-containing conduit.

 The result of radical surgical treatment

-The incidence of such residual complications as supravalvular pulmonary stenosis, neoaortic insufficiency, coronary artery strictures is quite low.
+The incidence of such residual complications as supravalvular pulmonary stenosis, neoaortic insufficiency, and coronary artery strictures is quite low.

 Postoperative follow-up